 X-rays are waves of electromagnetic energy.
 They behave in much the same way as light rays, but at much shorter wavelengths.
-When directed at a target, X-rays can often pass through the substance uninterrupted, especially when it is of low density.
+When directed at a target, X-rays can often pass through the substance uninterrupted.
+This is especially the case when it is of low density.

 Higher density targets (like the human body) will reflect or absorb the X-rays.
-They do this because there is less space between the atoms for the short waves to pass through.
+This occurs because there is less space between the atoms for the short waves to pass through.
 X-rays are one of the most common radiology procedures.
-X-rays produce a still picture of bones and organs.
+In fact, X-rays produce a still picture of bones and organs.

 Since Rontgen’s discovery that X-rays can identify bone structures, X-rays have been developed for their use in medical imaging.
 Radiology is a specialized field of medicine that employs radiography and other techniques for diagnostic imaging.
-X-rays are especially useful in the detection of pathology of the skeletal system, but are also useful for detecting some disease processes in soft tissue.
+X-rays are especially useful in the detection of pathology of the skeletal system, though.
+But they are also helpful in detecting some disease processes in soft tissue.

-Diagnostic imaging techniques help narrow the causes of an injury or illness and ensure that the diagnosis is accurate.
+Diagnostic imaging techniques help narrow the causes of an injury or illness.
+As a matter of fact, they ensure that the diagnosis is accurate.
 These techniques include X-rays, computed tomography (CT) scans, and magnetic resonance imaging (MRI).